History & Geneology

 Johnson County Library Local History Archives contain:

-- Historical Publications such as the Annals of Wyoming, Jim Gatchell Museum’s The Sentry, Hoofprints of the Past and Fort Phil Kearney Newsletters and Archeology Magazines.
+- Historical Publications such as the Annals of Wyoming, Jim Gatchell Museum’s The Sentry, Hoofprints of the Past and Fort Phil Kearny Newsletters and Archeology Magazines

 - Genealogies and family histories